-The lead compound, GSK961081 ('081), in the bifunctional muscarinic antagonist-beta2 agonist (MABA) program with GSK is currently being evaluated in a Phase 2b study and a number of non-clinical studies.
+The lead compound, GSK961081 ('081), in the bifunctional muscarinic antagonist-beta2 agonist (MABA) program with GSK is currently being evaluated in a Phase 2b program including a Phase 2b study and a number of non-clinical studies, as well as a Phase 1 study in combination with fluticasone propionate (FP), an inhaled corticosteroid (ICS).
 Any adverse developments or results or perceived adverse developments or results with respect to these studies will harm our business and could cause the price of our securities to fall.
 Examples of such adverse developments include, but are not limited to:

-- the FDA determining that any of these studies do not demonstrate adequate safety or efficacy, or that additional non-clinical or earlier stage clinical studies are required with respect to the MABA program; - · inability to gain, or delay in gaining, regulatory approval for the new delivery device used in the program; - · safety or other concerns arising from ongoing non-clinical studies in this program; - the Phase 2b clinical study raising safety concerns or not demonstrating efficacy; or - any change in FDA policy or guidance regarding the use of MABAs to treat COPD.
+- the FDA determining that any of these studies do not demonstrate adequate safety or efficacy, or that additional non-clinical or earlier stage clinical studies are required with respect to the MABA program; - · inability to gain, or delay in gaining, regulatory approval for the delivery device used in the program; - safety or other concerns arising from ongoing non-clinical studies or the Phase 1 study of '081 in combination with FP, an ICS; - · the Phase 2b study raising safety concerns or not demonstrating efficacy; or - any change in FDA policy or guidance regarding the use of MABAs to treat COPD.

-If telavancin is not approved in additional countries and for additional indications, our business will be adversely affected and the price of our securities could fall.
+If telavancin is not approved for nosocomial pneumonia (NP) in the United States, the commercialization of VIBATIV® in the U.S. will continue to be adversely affected and the price of our securities could fall.